w102060018w/Nature-Cut-Out/README.md

 <img src="./demo/python/rm_bg_output/wani12_rm_bg.png" height="280px">
 </div>

-### 2. Torch + matlab (hard to test on your own images)
+### Option-2.
+Torch + matlab (hard to test on your own images)
 #### Basic usage:
-can only used on the pre-processed images, if you want to run on your own images, please refer to the _Run on your own images_ part:
+can only used on the pre-processed images, if you want to run on your own images, please refer to the _Run-on-your-own-images_ part:
 ```
 python HPE_NatureCutout.py
 ```